Latent Agents in Networks: Estimation and Targeting

 \ARTICLEAUTHORS{ \AUTHOR{Baris Ata} \AFF{University of Chicago, Booth School of Business, \EMAIL{baris.ata@chicagobooth.edu}} \AUTHOR{Alexandre Belloni} \AFF{Duke University, The Fuqua School of Business, \EMAIL{abn5@duke.edu}} \AUTHOR{Ozan Candogan} \AFF{University of Chicago, Booth School of Business, \EMAIL{ozan.candogan@chicagobooth.edu}} }

 \ABSTRACT{

-We focus on a setting where agents in a social network consume a product that exhibits positive local network externalities.
-A seller has access to data on past consumption decisions/prices for a subset of \emph{observable} agents, and can target these agents with appropriate discounts to exploit network effects and increase her revenues.
-A novel feature of the model is that the observable agents potentially interact with additional \emph{latent agents}.
-These latent agents can purchase the same product from a different channel, and are {not observed} by the seller.
+We consider a network of agents.
+Associated with each agent are her covariate and outcome.
+Agents influence each other’s outcomes according to a certain connection/influence structure.
+A subset of the agents participate on a platform, and hence, are observable to it.
+The rest are not observable to the platform and are called the latent agents.
+The platform does not know the influence structure of the observable or the latent parts of the network.
+It only observes the data on past covariates and decisions of the observable agents.
 Observable agents influence each other both directly and indirectly through the influence they exert on the latent agents.
-The seller knows the connection structure of neither the observable nor the latent part of the network.

-Due to the presence of network externalities, an agent's consumption decision depends not only on the price offered to her, but also on the consumption decisions of (and in turn the prices offered to) her neighbors in the underlying network.
-We investigate how the seller can use the available data to estimate the matrix that captures the dependence of observable agents' consumption decisions on the prices offered to them.
-We provide an algorithm for estimating this matrix under an approximate sparsity condition, and obtain convergence rates for the proposed estimator despite the high dimensionality that allows more agents than observations.
-Importantly, we then show that this approximate sparsity condition holds under standard conditions present in the literature and hence our algorithms are applicable to a large class of networks.
-We establish that by using the estimated matrix the seller can construct prices that lead to a small revenue loss relative to revenue-maximizing prices under complete information, and the optimality gap vanishes relative to the size of the network.
-We also illustrate that the presence of latent agents leads to significant changes in the structure of the revenue-maximizing prices. }
+We investigate how the platform can estimate the dependence of the observable agents’ outcomes on their covariates, taking the latent agents into account.
+First, we show that this relationship can be succinctly captured by a matrix and provide an algorithm for estimating it under a suitable approximate sparsity condition using historical data of covariates and outcomes for the observable agents.
+We also obtain convergence rates for the proposed estimator despite the high dimensionality that allows more agents than observations.
+Second, we show that the approximate sparsity condition holds under the standard conditions used in the literature.
+Hence, our results apply to a large class of networks.
+Finally, we apply our results to two practical settings: targeted advertising and promotional pricing.
+We show that by using the available historical data with our estimator, it is possible to obtain asymptotically optimal advertising/pricing decisions, despite the presence of latent agents.